Composer. Multi-instrumentalist. Community Activist.

 ABOUT

 In her composition career, she has written for orchestral, chamber, and solo settings.
-Some of her notable composition teachers have been Dr. Veronika Krausas, Brian Head, and Camae Ayewa (Moor Mother).
-She has also studied conducting with Sharon Lavery and orchestration with Dr. Frank Ticheli.
-Beyond the classical sphere, she has composed for ten short films, one of which was screened at the Ojai Film Festival in November 2023.
+In February 2025, her orchestral composition, The King, the Lute, and the Elephant was premiered by the USC Symphony.
+In addition, she has been recognized by the United States Congress and California State Senate for her compositions and community activism.
+Some of her notable composition teachers have been Ted Hearne, Donald Crockett, Veronika Krausas, Brian Head, and Camae Ayewa (Moor Mother).
+She has also studied conducting with Sharon Lavery and orchestration with Frank Ticheli, Juan Pablo Contreras, and Mark Weiser.
+Beyond the classical sphere, she has composed for fifteen short films, one of which was screened at the Ojai Film Festival in November 2023.

-Along with her B.M. in Composition, Namratha is also pursuing a B.A. in Economics at the University of Southern California.
+Along with her B.M. in Composition, Namratha is also pursuing a B.S. in Economics/Mathematics at the University of Southern California.
 As an economics student, she loves to examine how economics can help push for social change and intersect with public policy.
-Outside of class, she is the treasurer and music coordinator for USC’s Musical Theatre Repertory, the premier independent student theatre company on campus, as well as the Director of Social Justice and Inclusion for the Residential Housing Association, a student government group.
+Outside of class, she is the treasurer for USC’s Musical Theatre Repertory, the premier independent student theatre company on campus, as well as a research assistant with the Security and Political Economy Lab (SPEC).
 One may also find her triple jumping at the track or curled up with a good book.